department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/research-plan.md

 - Project point of contact: Wes Rowe, wesley.rowe@agile6.com
 - Participant(s) for pilot test:
 - Note-takers: Perigean
-- Observers: Dave Conlon, Wes Rowe, Jill Adams
+- Observers: Dave Conlon david.conlon@va.gov, Wes Rowe wesley.rowe@agile6.com

 **List email addresses for those who should attend and observe the sessions: VA Stakeholders, engineering team members, design team members, any other people who might find this research relevant to their work.** Spread observers across sessions so that there are no more than 5-6 total attendees (moderator, notetaker(s), observer(s)) per session on the VA side